CGM-ThanHtike/Product-preview-card/README.md

 **"Thanks for checking out this front-end coding challenge."**

--"This is my second challenge here.Implemented with pure html css.
+- This is my second challenge here.Implemented with pure html css.
--I used css variables for font sizes and colors for code flexibility.
+- I used css variables for font sizes and colors for code flexibility.
--Grid for main layout and flex for some components.
+- Grid for main layout and flex for some components.
--This time, I'm going with mobile first approach.
+- This time, I'm going with mobile first approach.
--"If you have any suggestions or feedback for my code, please feel free to comment."
+- "If you have any suggestions or feedback for my code, please feel free to comment."
   **I would greatly appreciate all feedback.**

 ## Table of contents